geoadmin/doc-tech/docs/overview.md

 Discover how to access geospatial data provided by the Swiss Confederation through the web services of geo.admin.ch.

-We provide tutorials on how to interact with those services:
+We provide tutorials on how to interact with these services:

 - [Explore Data](/docs/layers-metadata): Browse additional information about layers, including attributes and other metadata.
 - [Access Data](/docs/identify-features): Retrieve location-based features such as geometries, addresses and elevation.